 1. Postgraduate Course Fees

-2. Maintenance allowance (at the UKRI rate) for 3.5 years
+2. Maintenance allowance (at the CRUK rate) for 3.5 years

-The awards will be conditional on the applicants being accepted by the University’s Postgraduate Admissions Office for a course in the University.
-The successful applicants must become members of Trinity College on taking up the Studentship.
+The awards will be conditional on the applicants being accepted by the University’s Postgraduate Admissions Office for a course in the University and becoming members of Trinity College.

 The Studentship covers: